 In the digital age, one of the best ways to maximize cost-savings is to implement a strategic sourcing solution.
-However, before taking on this sweeping task it’s important to learn all of the key phases and steps involved in the strategic sourcing process.
+However, before taking on this sweeping task it’s important to learn all of the key phrases and steps involved in the strategic sourcing process.

 Phase 2: Planning, which involves applying the insights gleaned from the analysis phase to determine your overall sourcing strategy, including key changes to your supply structure.